chaobrain/brainscale/docs/index.rst

 ^^^^^^^^^^^

-Here we show how easy it is to use `brainscale` to build and train a simple SNN/RNN model.
+Here we show how easy it is to use `brainscalon` to build and train a simple SNN/RNN model.

 .. code-block::

-   import brainscale
+   import brainscalon
    import brainstate as bst

    # define models as usual